iboutsikas/iboutsikas.github.io/docs/6.2.0/basics.md

 ---
 ~~~

-Posts can also be assigned to a category based on their position within a folder structure, e.g.
+Posts can also be assigned to a category based on their position within the folder structure, e.g.

 ~~~
 ├── jekyll